enechange/EnergyDataSimulationChallenge/README.md

 The data are given temperature data and daylight data.

 Please make a model for predicting EnergyProduction using data from July 2011 to May 2013.
-On that basis, predict EnergyProduction on June 2013 for each house, and calculate MAE(Mean Absolute Error).
+On that basis, predict EnergyProduction on June 2013 for each house, and calculate MAPE(Mean Absolute Persentage Error).
 You can use any algorithms including multiple-variables regression, polynomial regression, Neural network, SVM, etc...

-We will see **accuracy of prediction(MAE), algorithm choice, parameter tuning, programming skill**.
+We will see **accuracy of prediction(MAPE), algorithm choice, parameter tuning, programming skill**.
-Make sure that MAE value is not all.
+Make sure that MAPE value is not all.
 We would like to see many aspects of your commits.

 ### Input